Her daughter attends preschool there; she ran to the classroom and evacuated with the students and teachers.

 A few weeks later, though, Braillard agreed to return to the Orlando JCC to see its security improvements.
 She came away impressed.

 Because her son would be starting kindergarten soon at another school anyway, he is not returning to the JCC.
-But her daughter will be back in the classroom on Monday.
+But Braillard planned to re-enroll her daughter.

 On March 8, the Orlando JCC is holding a fundraiser